Ayn-AI/eyn-api-doc/source/index.html.md

 You must replace <code>&#60;Cognito Id Token&#62;</code> with the <code>Id Token</code> response when authenticating to AWS Cognito.
 </aside>

-## Authentication for Documentcheck and Identitycheck
+## Authentication for Documentcheck, Identitycheck, Covid-free Certificates and EU-Settlement Checks

 Authentication for document check and identity check is currently entirely based on a token.